This completely homemade, Oven Baked Toasted Ravioli recipe is a lighter take on the St. Louis classic.

 Now, I just shrug and tell them, “It’s a St. Louis thing.”

-Just imagine this: warm filling, surrounded by a layer of pasta, crispy seasoned breadcrumbs and a dusting of parmesan cheese, all dunked in a bright marinara sauce.
+Just imagine this: warm (meaty or cheesy) filling, surrounded by a layer of pasta, crispy seasoned breadcrumbs and a dusting of Parmesan cheese, all dunked in a bright marinara sauce.

 If you’ve never heard of it, now you have.
 And, I’m betting, now you want some.